HubSpot, Inc. research snapshot

 Business essence

 Customers pay HubSpot to attract, convert, close, and serve customers on one cloud platform.
-The freemium CRM pulls teams in, and paid hubs monetize marketing automation, sales pipeline, service, content, operations, and commerce workflows.
+The freemium CRM pulls teams in, and paid hubs monetize marketing automation, sales pipeline, service, content, operations, and commerce workflows, while new agent products are pushing the platform toward outcome-based pricing.

 Moat